PURPOSE OF PROGRAM

 Combining academics and applied learning is an integral part of the Business Technology Program at Presque Isle Regional Career and Technical Center.
 The curriculum prepares students for success in three distinct postsecondary career paths – Business Management, Information Technology and Business Media.

 Dual enrollment courses have become an integral part of our program.
-Our current articulation agreement with NMCC makes it possible for us to offer six college level courses that count for both high school credit and college credits.
+Our current articulation agreement with NMCC makes it possible for us to offer seven college level courses that count for both high school credit and college credits.
 NMCC waives the tuition cost.
 Students only pay a small registration fee and furnish their own book.
 Students earning a C average or better may be able to transfer the credits to the college that they choose to attend.
 Most colleges accept the transfer of 100-level courses.
 Another advantage with this program is that you have a school year to complete a one semester college course.
 This is a great way to get a head start on your college career.

 Certain jobs in the field are expected to increase at a greater average rate.
 Administrative and information support managers will be needed to coordinate an increasing amount of support work and ensure that technology is applied and running properly.
 Accountant and auditor job openings will occur from growth within the industry.
 Job growth will be fueled primarily by the increasing levels of investment in securities and commodities in the global marketplace for anyone interested in the financial industry.
 People working in finances and investments provide investment analysis and guidance to help businesses and individuals with their investment decisions.
 People with careers in management and entrepreneurship formulate policies and direct the operations of businesses and corporations.